ludovic-boutros/flink-kafka-stream-implementation/README.md

   available
 - An existing customer request is impacted by new transport availability or timetable update : the customer will receive the new optimal transportation information
+- An existing customer request is impacted by a transport departure

 ![Conceptual Use Case](images/concept.png)